Open Enrollment 2016 is now closed.

-- Prescription drugs: Copayments for prescription drugs will also remain the same for the majority of medications.
-A small number of brand name medications will have a higher copayment as they move from the “preferred brand” category (Tier 2) to the “non-preferred brand” category (Tier 3).
-In addition, the list of drugs covered by MIT’s medical plans—called the formulary–will be modified slightly in 2015 to exclude selected high-cost drugs when there are equally effective and less costly options available.
+Medical Plan Copayments: Copayments for a medical visit will remain the same: $10 if you have a primary care provider (PCP) at MIT Medical and $20 if you have a PCP within the Blue Cross Blue Shield network.
+Copayments for prescription drugs will also remain the same for the majority of medications.
+A small number of brand name medications will have higher copayments as they move from the “preferred brand” category (Tier 2) to the “non-preferred brand” category (Tier 3).
+In addition, the list of drugs covered by MIT’s medical plans ─ called the formulary (available below) ─ will be modified slightly in 2016 to exclude selected high-cost drugs if there are equally effective and less costly options available.